-- Muscle twitches caused by stress and anxiety are often called “nervous ticks.”
+- Stress and anxiety.
+Along with other symptoms of mental health issues that manifest physically, stress and anxiety can cause what is often called a “nervous tic.”
 They can affect any muscle in the body.

-- Adverse reactions to certain drugs, including corticosteroids and estrogen pills, can trigger muscle spasms.
+- Adverse reactions to certain drugs.
+Muscle spasms can result from adverse reactions to drugs like corticosteroids and estrogen pills.
 The twitching may affect the hands, arms, or legs.

-However, you should talk to your doctor if you suspect that your medication is causing your muscle twitching.
+But you should talk with your doctor if you suspect that your medication is causing your muscle twitching.
 Your doctor may recommend a lower dosage or switch you to another medication.
 You should also contact your doctor if you believe you have a nutritional deficiency.

 More serious causes

 While most muscle twitching is the result of minor conditions and certain lifestyle habits, some muscle spasms can be triggered by more serious causes.
-These disorders are often related to problems with the nervous system, which includes the brain and spinal cord.
+These muscle twitches are often related to problems with the nervous system, which includes the brain and spinal cord.

 They may damage the nerves connected to your muscles, leading to twitching.
-Some of the rare yet serious conditions that can trigger muscle twitches include:
+Some of the rare yet serious issues that can trigger muscle twitches

 Muscle twitching typically isn’t an emergency, but a serious medical condition may be causing it.
 Make an appointment with your doctor if your twitching becomes a chronic or persistent issue.